 41.0.
-NATIONAL GENDER AND EQUALITY COMMISSION FINANCIAL STATEMENTS FOR VOTE 214
+NATIONAL GENDER AND EQUALITY COMMISSION

 Mr. Paul Kuria, the Ag.
-CEO and the Accounting Officer appeared before the PAC Committee of the 11th Parliament on Tuesday, 29th November, 2016accompanied by Mr. Nemwel Motanya-Senior Assistant Accountant General, Ms. Goretty Osor-Principal Programme Officer, Mr. Mathew Musau-Procurement Officer, Ms. Sarah Baraza-Finance Manager and Mr. Daniel Watere-Communications Officerto adduce evidence on the audited Financial Statements of Vote 214 National National Gender and Equality Commission for the Financial Year 2014/2015.
+CEO and the Accounting Officer appeared before the Committee on Tuesday, 29th November, 2016 accompanied by Mr. Nemwel Motanya-Senior Assistant Accountant General, Ms. Goretty Osor-Principal Programme Officer, Mr. Mathew Musau-Procurement Officer, Ms. Sarah Baraza-Finance Manager and Mr. Daniel Watere-Communications Officer to adduce evidence on the audited Financial Statements of Vote 214 National National Gender and Equality Commission for the Financial Year 2014/2015.
 The Minutes of the Committee's Sittings on evidence taken are attached in this report.